CloudLabs-MOC/CloudLabs-SEED/Software-Security/Dirty-COW-Attack-Lab/Dirty-COW-Attack-Lab.md

 bash: /zzz: Permission denied
 ```

-From the above experiment, we can see that if we try to write to this file as a normal user, we will fail,
-because the file is only readable to normal users.
-However, because of the Dirty COW vulnerability in the
-system, we can find a way to write to this file.
+&emsp; From the above experiment, we can see that if we try to write to this file as a normal user, we will fail, because the file is only readable to normal users.
+However, because of the Dirty COW vulnerability in the system, we can find a way to write to this file.
 Our objective is to replace the pattern `"222222"` with `"******"`.

 ### 2.2 Set Up the Memory Mapping Thread

 You can download the program `cowattack.c` from the website of the lab.
-The program has three threads:
-the main thread, the write thread, and the madvise thread.
-The main thread maps `/zzz` to memory, finds
-where the pattern `"222222"` is, and then creates two threads to exploit the Dirty COW race condition
-vulnerability in the OS kernel.
+The program has three threads: the main thread, the write thread, and the madvise thread.
+The main thread maps `/zzz` to memory, finds where the pattern `"222222"` is, and then creates two threads to exploit the Dirty COW race condition vulnerability in the OS kernel.

-Listing 1: The main thread
+<p align="center">Listing 1: The main thread</p>

 ```
 /* cow_attack.c (the main thread) */